Overview

-Explicit instruction involves breaking down what students need to learn into smaller learning outcomes and modelling each step so that students can see what is expected of them.
-Providing explicit instruction limits the mental effort for students allowing them to process new information more effectively.
+Explicit instruction breaks down what students need to learn into smaller learning outcomes and models each step.
+It allows students to process new information more effectively.

 Why explicit instruction works